 - Issue-based risk assessments, or Issue-based HIRA

 Baseline Risk Assessments

-A baseline risk assessment is conducted to establish a risk profile, or a set of risk profiles.
-It is commonly used to prioritise action programmes for issue-based risk assessments.
+A baseline risk assessment is conducted to establish a risk profile or a set of risk profiles.
+It is commonly used to prioritise action programs for issue-based risk assessments.

 - Hygiene and health surveys on noise, illumination, ventilation, and several others.

 The purpose of conducting an issue-based HIRA is to conduct a detailed assessment study which results in the development of various action plans to treat significant risks.